 In 2005, the Company introduced a revised ESOWN and granted to qualified officers wherein grantees may subscribe in whole or in part to the shares awarded to them based on a 15% discounted market price as the offer price set at grant date.
 The grantees paid for the shares subscribed through installments over a maximum period of 10 years.
 The subscription is subject to a holding period in accordance with the vesting percentage and vesting schedule stated in the plan.
 To subscribe, the grantee must be an employee of the Company or any of its subsidiaries during the 10-year payment period.
 In case the grantee resigns, unsubscribed shares are cancelled, while the subscription may be paid on installment up to the extent of the vested portion and payments may be converted into the equivalent number of shares.
 In case the grantee is separated, not for cause, but through retrenchment and redundancy, subscribed shares may be paid in full, unsubscribed shares may be subscribed, or payments may be converted into the equivalent number of shares.
-All shares anytime within the 10-year period.
+In case the grantee retires, the grantee may subscribe to the vested shares anytime within the 10-year period.
 The plan does not allow sale or assignment of the shares.
 All shares acquired through the plan are subject to the Company's Right to Repurchase.
 Shares granted under the ESOWN totaled 21,011,405.